 Mr. Nipper is our Chief Executive Officer, a position he has held since November 2016.
 He has served as a member of our Board since 2012.
 He previously served as our Chief Executive Officer from December 2012 until April 2016 and as Executive Chairman from April 2016 until February 2017.
-Mr. Nipper co-founded NCS in 2006 and has served on our Board since December 2012.
+Mr. Nipper co-founded NCS in 2006.
 He has more than 30 years of industry experience and has invented several patented technologies relating to downhole oil and natural gas and geothermal service equipment.
 Prior to founding NCS, Mr. Nipper spent 18 years with Tri-State Oil Tools Inc. and Baker Hughes, including various operations and sales management positions.
 Prior to leaving Baker Hughes, he held the position of North American Marketing Manager.
 We believe Mr. Nipper's extensive experience as the co-founder of NCS and over 30 years of industry experience provide insight and informational knowledge about our company and qualify him to serve as one of our directors.